Page last updated: 16 June 2025

 - Inbound tourist expenditure in Japan generated $46.1 billion in 2019.

-- In 2023, International visitor spending increased to 38.6 billion, a recovery year for tourism in Japan.
+- In 2023, international visitor spending increased to $38.6 billion, a recovery year for tourism in Japan.

-How much does Japan make from tourism?
+How much did Japan make from tourism in 2022?

 - According to the WTTC, Japan’s total tourism revenue in 2019 was ¥40,327 billion.
-In 2022, Japan’s tourism revenue amounted to ¥33,852 billion, representing 6.2% of the total GDP.2
+In 2022, Japan’s tourism revenue decreased to ¥33,852 billion, representing 6.2% of the total GDP.

 Which countries visit Japan the most?

-- A significant number of visitors come to Japan from Thailand, the Philippines, Australia, Singapore and Vietnam.
+- A significant number of visitors also came from Thailand (1.15 million), Australia (920,196), the Philippines (818,659), Singapore (691,226), and Vietnam (621,173).

 How long do visitors stay in Japan?

-- In 2020 and 2019, the average stay was 7.6 and 5.5 days respectively.
+- In 2020 and 2019, the average stay was 7.6 and 5.5 days, respectively.

 When is the best time to visit Japan?